memberful/memberful-wp/readme.txt

 == Screenshots ==

-1. Sync your members and their permissions.
+1. Sync your members and their membership information.
 2. Restrict access to posts or pages.
 3. Simple sign in and account management widget.